aanchal-fatwani/js-best-practices/README.md

 | 55   | [Use Linters](#use-linters)                                         |

-1. ### Minimize the use of Global Variables
-    They can be overwritten and cause issues.
-Use local variables or closures instead.
+1. ### Minimize the use of Global Variables and Functions Global variables and functions can conflict with other code libraries, can be overwritten and cause issues.
+Functions can be placed in a module or namespace.
+For variables, local variables or closures can be used instead.

       **[⬆ Back to Top](#table-of-contents)**